ianjchadwick/LoRaWildfirePrevention-EC601Project/README.md

 * [RasbianOS](https://www.raspberrypi.com/software/) was installed on an 8GB SD card for the nodes and a 32GB SD card for the gateway.
 * CircuitPython was installed on the gateway and each of the nodes following the [outline provided here](https://learn.adafruit.com/circuitpython-on-raspberrypi-linux/installing-circuitpython-on-raspberry-pi).
 * Then the radio modules were set-up by installing the necessary modules [discussed here](https://learn.adafruit.com/lora-and-lorawan-radio-for-raspberry-pi/rfm9x-raspberry-pi-setup).
-* The DHT22 sensor module was insalled utilizing [the adafruit circuit python libraries](https://learn.adafruit.com/dht/dht-circuitpython-code)
+* The DHT22 sensor module was installed utilizing [the adafruit circuit python libraries](https://learn.adafruit.com/dht/dht-circuitpython-code)
 ### Node-specific Software Set-up
 * The nodes each have environments variable set for:
 >* NODE_ID="unique integer" this ID identifies the node so that its location and data values can be determined by the gateway